 are now taking advantage of the ability to make payments via

-direct deposits to the BRTA bank account.
+direct bank transfers to the BRTA bank account.
 If you wish to use this payment method,

 would you please note that it is ESSENTIAL